heikadog/zml/zml.md

 1. woofwaffwag (@woofwaffwag.bsky.social) is an open zoophile.
 1. Ilovemydog (@ilovedogs19.bsky.social) is an open zoophile.
 1. Dogkisser (@dogkisserzoo.bsky.social) is an open zoophile.
+1. da real derpina (@eroticaa.bsky.social) is an open zoophile.

 ### Interacts with Zoophiles